 4.2.6.
-Ability Enhancement Course Ability Enhancement Course-1 for Arts Programmes) shall be offered during the first and second semester for which examinations shall be conducted at the end of the semester.
+Ability Enhancement Course

+Ability Enhancement Course-1

+The course (English I & II for Science Programmes / Communicative English I & II for Arts Programmes) shall be offered during the first and second semester for which examinations shall be conducted at the end of the semester.
 Four credits are awarded for each course and the examinations will be conducted at the end of each semester.